-Two historic initiatives to make set-top boxes and residential broadband equipment more energy efficient, saving consumers money and reducing carbon emissions from power plants.
+Industry and energy efficiency advocates collaborate in two historic initiatives to make set-top boxes and residential broadband equipment more energy efficient, saving consumers money and reducing carbon emissions from power plants in a manner that also promotes flexibility and innovation.

-- The Set-Top Box (STB) Voluntary Agreement, established in December 2012 and expanded in December 2013, covers the set-top boxes that consumers obtain from cable, satellite, or telephone companies that service more than 90% of the U.S. pay-TV market.
+- The Set-Top Box (STB) Voluntary Agreement, established in 2012, covers the set-top boxes that consumers obtain from cable, satellite, or telephone companies that service more than 90% of the U.S. pay-TV market.

-- The Small Network Equipment (SNE) Voluntary Agreement was established in June 2015 and covers Internet modems, routers, and other equipment that deliver broadband service to more than 85% of the residential broadband market.
+- The Small Network Equipment (SNE) Voluntary Agreement, established in 2015, covers Internet modems, routers, and other equipment that deliver broadband service to more than 85% of the U.S. residential broadband market.

 Agreements & Reports

 The Voluntary Agreement for Ongoing Improvements in the Energy Efficiency of Set-Top Boxes (STB) was adopted to drive improvements in the energy efficiency of STBs while encouraging innovation and competition.
-Signatories include service providers across cable, telco, satellite, manufacturers, and energy conservation advocates.
-In December, 2013, the agreement was hailed by the US Department of Energy.
+Signatories include all of the major cable, satellite and telco service providers representing more than 90% of the U.S. pay-TV market, as well as major manufacturers and energy efficiency advocates.
+The Department of Energy hailed both the initial agreement with the advocates in 2013 and the extension of the agreement in 2018.

 Small Network Equipment